mmistakes/made-mistakes-jekyll/_posts/2013-04-10-soulxheart-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @soulxheart"
+title: "Glasses wearing a pair of headphones"
 description: "PaperFaces portrait of @soulxheart drawn with Paper by 53 on an iPad."
 image: paperfaces-soulxheart-twitter-lg
 thumb: paperfaces-soulxheart-twitter-150.jpg